geopm/theta-tutorial/QUICKSTART.md

 in MPI regions and outside of MPI regions as well as the average CPU frequency.

-Step 1: Adding GEOPM mark up to the application
+Step 1: Adding GEOPM Mark-up to the Application
 -----------------------------------------------
 To take full advantage of GEOPM a user must add GEOPM function calls to the application from the set documented by the geopm_prof_c(3) man